Aviahelm/Wyrda/content/The World/Mere.md

 tags:
   - World
 ---
+_"Where the river runs dark, and the law is just a memory."_

-Once a thriving waypoint for travellers en route to Waterdeep, the town of Mere now stands as a shadow of its former self.
-Nestled along the banks of the **Rithnal River**, which winds its way toward the dense, untamed jungle to the south, Mere was once known for its **lumber exports**—hardwoods harvested from the surrounding forests, crafted into fine furniture, sturdy ships, and tools.
-The town’s economy flourished under the protection of a local warrior clan that kept its roads safe and its people secure.
+Once a vital waypoint for travelers heading to the great city of Waterdeep, **Mere** is now a hollow reflection of its former self—a town where ambition turned to ruin, and ruin gave rise to darkness.
+Nestled along the banks of the **Rithnal River**, Mere was once renowned for its **fine hardwoods** and the master craftsmen who transformed them into ships, furniture, and tools prized across the land.
+It was a place of honest trade, protected by the vigilance of a proud warrior clan whose name was spoken with reverence across Skarn.

-But that was before the **massacre**.
+But that was before the **Night of Red Ash**.

-A brutal raid by bandits left the warrior clan in ruins, their stronghold burned, their name now little more than a whispered legend.
-With its protectors gone, Mere fell swiftly into lawlessness.
-Merchants and honest travellers abandoned it, favouring newer, safer routes.
-In their place came **opportunists, thieves, and outlaws**—those who saw Mere not as a home, but as a **fortress to be taken**.

-Now, Mere is **a town ruled by crime**.
-The remnants of its **rustic wooden buildings** stand in various states of decay, some repurposed as hideouts, others long abandoned.
-The **once-bustling market square** now serves as a den of illicit trade, where smuggled goods change hands under the cover of darkness.
-The old town hall, once a symbol of order, has been overtaken by a gang that acts as the town’s new ruling force, enforcing their own brutal laws.

-Despite its fall, Mere remains **a haven for those who know how to navigate its dangers**.
-A mix of **Tabaxi, Orcs, Humans, and Elves** still call it home, some trapped by circumstance, others finding opportunity in the chaos.
-The river continues to flow, carrying whispers of the jungle beyond, where rumours speak of hidden wealth and forgotten magic.

-Though the days of Mere as a beacon of trade are gone, it is far from dead.
-It is a town of secrets, of shifting allegiances, and of those who seek to carve power from the wreckage.
-The question is—**will Mere ever be reclaimed, or is it destined to rot in the hands of thieves and cutthroats?**
+A brutal raid swept through Mere like a tempest, leaving its defenders slaughtered and its once-proud stronghold reduced to smoking rubble.
+The bandits who orchestrated the attack vanished into the hills, but their legacy of ruin remained.
+Without its protectors, Mere descended into chaos.
+Merchants rerouted their caravans.
+Wealthy patrons fled, leaving behind only their crumbling homes and empty storefronts.

+In their absence, the **desperate and the dangerous** moved in.

+Mere is now a town ruled by shifting factions, each vying for control of its crumbling streets.
+The once-thriving **market square** is a haven for smugglers and cutthroats, where whispered deals take place beneath the sagging awnings of abandoned stalls. **The old town hall**, once a proud seat of governance, serves as the base for the strongest gang in the region—**The Black Fang**, whose leader, it is said, drinks from a cup carved from the skull of the last clan chieftain.

+Yet not all in Mere have succumbed to the darkness.
+A stubborn few refuse to abandon their home. **Fishers and ferrymen** still ply the river, their eyes sharp for signs of danger. **Artisans** continue their craft behind locked doors, offering their wares only to those they trust.
+Even in its decay, Mere draws wanderers and outcasts who seek opportunity amid its lawless streets, lured by the promise of hidden wealth and whispered tales of **the southern jungle’s forbidden treasures**.

+But survival in Mere requires more than cunning.
+Trust is a currency more precious than gold, and betrayal is never far behind.
+For those who dare to linger too long, the town offers but one lesson:

+**In Mere, the strong endure, and the weak are forgotten.**